Blog about pictures, videos, multimedia, and all sorts of media related information.

 Technology Made Easy

 We discussed a bit about faceless characters in our last post.
 And if you are an old-time user of Microsoft Office programs such as Word, Excel, or PowerPoint, you must have seen an entire collection of faceless characters – all in the same style.
-These were called Screen Beans, and these were so frequently used in PowerPoint slides that audiences actually got over-familiar with them to the extent that they did not want to see yet another slide with a Screen Bean character!
-No. we are not blaming the Screen Beans themselves — just that these were probably the only faceless characters available at that time, and everyone used them!
+These were called Screen Beans, and they were so frequently used in PowerPoint slides that audiences actually got over-familiar with them to the extent that they did not want to see yet another slide with a Screen Bean character!
+No. We are not blaming the Screen Beans themselves — just that these were probably the only faceless characters available at that time, and everyone used them!

 Filed Under: